-Once the data are received, a number of data consistency and validation checks will be performed, including:
+Once the data was received, a number of data consistency and validation checks are performed, including:

-- Checking the proportion of missing values for variables. - Checking the validity of postcodes - Checking the distribution of the population across different council areas and comparing this to previous years and/or existing population estimates. - Checking the distribution of the day and month elements of dates of birth - Checking the age distribution of the population. - Checking that variables that should be unique are unique.
+- Checking the proportion of missing values for variables. - Checking the validity of postcodes - Checking the distribution of the population across different council areas and comparing this to previous years and/or existing population estimates. - Checking the distribution of the day and month elements of dates of birth - Checking the age distribution of the population. - Checking that variables that should be unique are unique. - Removing duplicate records where identical information is recorded